Earlier this year / Later

 failed at your Prime Directive.
 You can kill me too and replace who I am

-heroically, only zombies silently marching off to the grave. sigh
+zombies silently marching off to the grave. sigh

 The director keeps asking me, "Tom, are you having fun?"
 For me, "fun"